COSC3020/mergesort-NolanBerg/README.md

 where are elements moved to and from?
 To make it iterative, think about the part of the array each recursive call considers.

 RESOURCES USED: Originally coded in python and used ai to convert to js where function takes in array and sorts using mergesort.
-I also used google for runtime analysis.
+I also used google/ai for runtime analysis.
 Below is python code I made to sort array:

 mergesort code: